Javascript is required

 Nonlinear Science and Intelligent Applications (NSIA) aims to provide an international platform for disseminating high-quality research in nonlinear dynamics, chaos theory, fractal systems, and complex networks, with a particular focus on their integration with artificial intelligence, machine learning, and computational intelligence.
 It aims to bridge theoretical developments with practical applications and encourages multidisciplinary approaches spanning mathematics, computer science, engineering, physics, electronics, and biomedical sciences.

 NSIA promotes rigorous theoretical exploration alongside computational and experimental studies that link nonlinear dynamics with intelligent functions.
-It seeks to highlight research that transcends traditional disciplinary borders and contributes to a deeper understanding of complex system behavior under nonlinearity.
+It seeks to highlight research that transcends traditional disciplinary borders and contributes to a deeper understanding of complex system behaviour under nonlinearity.
 The journal welcomes full-length research articles, concise communications, comprehensive reviews, and well-scoped Special Issues.

 NSIA is particularly attentive to reproducibility, methodological transparency, and systems-level insights.
 It supports open-ended contributions that document novel models, simulations, control strategies, or intelligent mechanisms rooted in nonlinear principles.
 All accepted papers benefit from high discoverability and editorial guidance supported by a diverse and distinguished international board.